Blondie (comic strip)

-Blondie is an American comic strip created by cartoonist Chic Young.
+Blondie is a comic strip created by American cartoonist Chic Young.
 The comic strip is distributed by King Features Syndicate, and has been published in newspapers since September 8, 1930.
-The success of the strip, which features the eponymous blonde and her sandwich-loving husband, led to the long-running Blondie film series (1938–1950) and the popular Blondie radio program (1939–1950).
+The success of the strip, which features the eponymous blonde and her sandwich-loving husband Dagwood, led to the long-running Blondie film series (1938–1950) and the popular Blondie radio program (1939–1950).

-Chic Young wrote and drew Blondie until his death in 1973, when creative control passed to his son Dean Young.
+Young wrote and drew Blondie until his death in 1973, when creative control passed to his son Dean Young.
 A number of artists have assisted on drawing the strip over the years, including Alex Raymond, Jim Raymond, Paul Fung Jr., Mike Gersher, Stan Drake, Denis Lebrun, Jeff Parker, and (since 2005) John Marshall.
 Despite these changes, Blondie has remained popular, appearing in more than 2,000 newspapers in 47 countries and translated into 35 languages.
-From 2006 to 2013, Blondie had also been available via email through King Features' DailyINK service.
+From 2006 to 2013, Blondie was also available via email through King Features' DailyINK service.

 Overview

-Originally designed to follow in the footsteps of Young's earlier "pretty girl" creations Beautiful Bab and Dumb Dora, Blondie focused on the adventures of Blondie Boopadoop—a carefree flapper girl who spent her days in dance halls along with her boyfriend Dagwood Bumstead, heir to an industrial fortune.
-The name "Boopadoop" derives from the scat singing lyric that was popularized by Helen Kane's 1928 song "I Wanna Be Loved by You."
+Designed to follow in the footsteps of Young's earlier "pretty girl" creations Beautiful Bab and Dumb Dora, Blondie focused on the adventures of Blondie Boopadoop—a carefree flapper girl who spent her days in dance halls along with her boyfriend Dagwood Bumstead, heir to an industrial fortune.
+The name "Boopadoop" derives from the scat singing lyric that was popularized by Helen Kane's 1928 song "I Wanna Be Loved by You".

 Blondie and Dagwood debuted on September 8, 1930, in the New York American and several other newspapers across North America.
-The strip was only moderately popular in its first two and a half years, as interest in humorous "pretty girl" stories dried up as a result of the Great Depression, turning Blondie into a parody of those strips taking a more melodramatic direction.
-In mid-1932, and considering the scenario to have run its course, Young briefly tried writing Dagwood out of the daily continuities by having his parents sending him on a cruise to Europe and replacing him as Blondie's boyfriend with a garage mechanic, but immediate reader response led to Dagwood returning by late August.
+The strip was only moderately popular in its first two and a half years, as interest in humorous "pretty girl" stories dried up as a result of the Great Depression, turning Blondie into a parody of those strips and taking a more melodramatic direction.
+In mid-1932, and considering the scenario to have run its course, Young briefly tried writing Dagwood out of the daily continuities by having his parents send him on a cruise to Europe and replacing him as Blondie's boyfriend with a garage mechanic, but immediate reader response led to Dagwood returning by late August.

 Marriage

 On February 17, 1933, after much fanfare and build-up, Blondie and Dagwood were married.
 After a month-and-a-half-long hunger strike by Dagwood to get his parents' blessing, as they strongly disapproved of his marrying beneath his class, they disinherited him.
 Left only with a check to pay for their honeymoon, the Bumsteads were forced to become a middle-class suburban family.
 The marriage was a significant media event, given the comic strip's popularity.
-The catalog for the University of Florida's 2005 exhibition, "75 Years of Blondie, 1930–2005," notes:
+The catalog for the University of Florida's 2005 exhibition, "75 Years of Blondie, 1930–2005", notes: